behrouz-rad/order-service/README.md

 **Assumptions:**
 - The service is intended to run as part of a larger microservices ecosystem.
 - SQL Server is available and accessible for EF Core migrations.
+- An empty database with the name specified in the connection string already exists in SQL Server.
 - The reader is familiar with .NET development practices.